Thank you for visiting Kan Herb Company.

 Goldschmidt A 2009.
 The Evolution of Chinese Medicine, Song Dynasty, 960-1200.
 London: Routledge.

-Hanson M 2001.
-Robust notherners and delicate southernsers: the nineteenth-century invention of a southern wenbing tradition.
-In E. Hsu (ed), Cambridge University Press.
+Hanson M, 2001.
+Robust northerners and delicate southerners: the nineteenth-century invention of a southern wenbing tradition.
+In: E. Hsu (ed), Innovation in Chinese Medicine, Cambridge University Press.

 Harper D, 1998.
 Early Chinese Medical Literature: The Mawangdui Medical Manuscripts.
 London: Kegan Paul.